-Trump impeachment probe to enter critical public phase next week
+U.S. diplomats to star in public impeachment hearings next week

 Televised public hearings featuring U.S. officials testifying in Congress about alleged wrongdoing by Trump could crowd out other issues like the economy and immigration as voters turn their minds to the November 2020 election.

-That might damage Trump, though some of his supporters say the impeachment drive could actually boost his re-election chances by showing him at loggerheads with Washington-based political foes.
+The hearings would be a likely prelude to articles of impeachment - formal charges - against Trump being brought to a vote in the House.

-Democrats had said they had enough material to move forward with public impeachment hearings, which would be a likely prelude to articles of impeachment - formal charges - against Trump being brought to a vote in the House.
+Democrats said they had enough material to move forward with public impeachment hearings even though some Trump administration officials have refused to cooperate.

-“We are getting an increasing appreciation for just what took place during the course of the last year and the degree to which the president enlisted whole departments of government in the illicit aim of trying to get Ukraine to dig up dirt on a political opponent as well as further a conspiracy theory about the 2016 election that he believed would be beneficial to his re-election campaign,” Schiff told reporters.
+“We are getting an increasing appreciation for just what took place during the course of the last year and the degree to which the president enlisted whole departments of government in the illicit aim of trying to get Ukraine to dig up dirt on a political opponent as well as further a conspiracy theory about the 2016 election that he believed would be beneficial to his re-election campaign,” Intelligence Committee Chairman Adam Schiff told reporters.

 Taylor has provided some of the most damaging testimony to date, telling lawmakers on Oct.
-22 that Trump made the release of nearly $400 million in security aid to Ukraine contingent on Kiev publicly declaring it would carry out politically motivated investigations demanded by Trump against former U.S. Vice President Joe Biden.
+22 that Trump made the release of nearly $400 million in security aid to Ukraine contingent on Kiev publicly declaring it would carry out politically motivated investigations demanded by Trump.

-Taylor said he was told by Gordon Sondland, the U.S. envoy to the European Union, that Trump had linked release of the aid to Ukrainian President Volodymyr Zelenskiy publicly declaring that he would investigate Biden, and his son Hunter Biden, as well as a debunked conspiracy theory about the 2016 election.
+Taylor said he was told by Gordon Sondland, the U.S. envoy to the European Union, that Trump had linked release of the aid to Ukrainian President Volodymyr Zelenskiy publicly declaring he would investigate Burisma for possible corruption and pursue a debunked conspiracy theory about the 2016 election.

-Joe Biden is a leading contender for the Democratic nomination to run against Trump in the November 2020 election.
+Taylor said in his testimony that he hoped Ukrainian officials would not find out the White House was holding back the military assistance.
+Ukrainian officials found out about two weeks before it was released on Sept.
+11.

-Taylor testified behind closed doors last month that it was his understanding that security assistance for Ukraine and a visit by Ukraine’s president was contingent on Zelenskiy launching investigations demanded by Trump.
+“That was my clear understanding, security assistance money would not come until the president (Zelenskiy) committed to pursue the investigation,” Taylor said.

 If the Democratic-controlled House votes to impeach Trump, the Republican-controlled Senate would then hold a trial on whether to remove Trump from office.